Eschatologue/CM_wiki/docs/spells/7th-level.md

 A creature must make a Dexterity saving throw the first time on a turn that it enters the whirlwind or that the whirlwind enters its space, including when the whirlwind first appears.
 A creature takes 10d6 bludgeoning damage on a failed save, or half as much damage on a successful one.
 In addition, a Large or smaller creature that fails the save must succeed on a Strength saving throw or become restrained in the whirlwind until the spell ends.
 When a creature starts its turn restrained by the whirlwind, the creature is pulled 5 feet higher inside it, unless the creature is at the top.
 A restrained creature moves with the whirlwind and falls when the spell ends, unless the creature has some means to stay aloft.

 A restrained creature can use an action to make a Strength or Dexterity check against your spell save DC.
 If successful, the creature is no longer restrained by the whirlwind and is hurled 3d6 × 10 feet away from it in a random direction.

+### Tether Essence
+*7th-level necromancy*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 60 feet
+**Components:** V, S, M (a spool of platinum cord worth at least 250 gp, which the spell consumes)
+**Duration:** Concentration, up to 1 hour

+Two creatures you can see within range must make a Constitution saving throw, with disadvantage if they are within 30 feet of each other.
+Either creature can willingly fail the save.
+If either save succeeds, the spell has no effect.
+If both saves fail, the creatures are magically linked for the duration, regardless of the distance between them.
+When damage is dealt to one of them, the same damage is dealt to the other one.
+If hit points are restored to one of them, the same number of hit points are restored to the other one.
+If either of the tethered creatures is reduced to 0 hit points, the spell ends on both.
+If the spell ends on one creature, it ends on both.